jason13official/Spellcasting/SPELL_SYSTEM.md

 ### AbstractAlteration

-Override `onResolveEntity` and/or `onResolveBlock`.
-The base `onResolve` dispatches automatically based on the `HitResult` type stored in `SpellContext`.
-If no hit result is present in the context, `onResolveNone` is called instead.
+Override `onResolveEntity` and/or `onResolveBlock`. `onResolve` dispatches automatically based on the `HitResult` type in `SpellContext`.
+If no hit result is present, `onResolveNone` is called instead (default: no-op).

+The caster parameter is `Entity` — cast to `LivingEntity` or `Player` as needed.
+Effects that touch the server world should guard with `world instanceof ServerLevel`.

 ```java
 public class HealAlteration extends AbstractAlteration {